Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

-In Iowa, youth in juvenile court have the right to be represented by counsel from the moment the child is taken into custody and during any questioning, a detention or shelter care hearing, a waiver hearing, an adjudicatory hearing, a dispositional hearing, and hearings to review or modify a dispositional order.
-Iowa Code § 232.11(1)(a)-(f).
+In Iowa, youth in juvenile court have the right to be represented by counsel from the moment the youth is taken into custody and during any questioning, a detention or shelter care hearing, a waiver hearing, an adjudicatory hearing, a dispositional hearing, and hearings to review or modify a dispositional order.
+Iowa Code Ann. § 232.11(1).
+However, this only applies to youth alleged to have committed a serious or aggravated misdemeanor or felony.
+Iowa Code Ann. § 232.11(1)(a).
+For simple misdemeanors, youth may still retain counsel.
+Iowa Code Ann. § 232.11(6).

-The court must appoint counsel for the child if it finds that the parent or guardian has retained a lawyer, but that a conflict of interest between the parent and the child renders the lawyer unable to represent the child properly.
+The court must appoint counsel for the youth if it finds that the parent or guardian has retained a lawyer, but that a conflict of interest between the parent and the youth renders the lawyer previously retained unable to represent the youth properly.
+Iowa Code Ann. § 232.11(4).
 The parent or guardian must pay for the new appointed counsel, if financially able.
-Iowa Code § 232.11(4).
+Iowa Code Ann. § 232.11(4)-(5).

 Determination of Indigence

 Iowa has no presumption of indigence in juvenile court proceedings.
-The court generally must make a finding of the child’s parent, guardian, or custodian’s ability to pay before appointing a public defender to represent a youth, but can “reserve the determination of payment until the parent, guardian or custodian has an opportunity to be heard.”
-Iowa Code § 232.11(3)(c).
-Juveniles or parents who are unable to pay are supported under Iowa’s indigent defense fund.
-Iowa Code § 815.11.
+The court generally must make a finding of the youth’s parent, guardian, or custodian’s ability to pay before appointing a public defender to represent a youth, but can “reserve the determination of payment until the parent, guardian or custodian has an opportunity to be heard.”
+Iowa Code Ann. § 232.11(3).
+Youth or parents who are unable to pay are supported under Iowa’s indigent defense fund.
+Iowa Code Ann. § 815.11.

-If a court determines that the parent or guardian of a child accused of delinquency cannot pay for an attorney, the court will appoint counsel for the youth.
-Iowa Code § 232.11(3)(b).
+If a court determines that the parent or guardian of a youth accused of delinquency cannot pay for an attorney, the court will appoint counsel for the youth.
+Iowa Code Ann. § 232.11(3)(b).

 - A person earning up to 125% of the federal poverty level is entitled to an attorney at public expense unless the court finds that he can afford a lawyer;